There are two versions of One Man Band: Originals and Essentials.

 STPL.
 Although this is a much easier way to modify styles in batch than using a regular programming language, there will be a learning curve if you never used any programming language before.

-Arranger window (use Sequencer window instead)
+Arranger window (use Sequencer/Arranger window instead)

 PC keyboard1 window (use Live window instead)